 1.1.11 Dispute any dispute or claim arising out of, or in connection with, the Contract or in respect of the legal relationships established by the Contract;

-1.1.12 Export Controls all laws, regulations, codes and controls on the import and export of goods and services in and out of a country or relevant administrative area or applied by reason of the country of origin of the Goods or part of them, including the United States' Export Administration Regulations, the International Traffic in Arms Regulations, Canada’s Special Economic Measures Act and Export and Permits Act, the United Kingdom's, European Union's, and Canada’s military and dual-use lists and any similar list each as amended, supplemented or substituted from time to time;
+1.1.12 Export Controls all laws, regulations, codes and controls on the import and export of goods and services in and out of a country or relevant administrative area or applied by reason of the country of origin of the Products or part of them, including the United States' Export Administration Regulations, the International Traffic in Arms Regulations, the United Kingdom's and European Union's military and dual-use lists and any similar list each as amended, supplemented or substituted from time to time;

 1.1.13 Force Majeure Event the meaning ascribed to it in clause 15.1;